d33pcode/spaghettidevops/content/post/messed-up-permissions-fired.md

 done
 ```

-Obviously it probably won't fix anything, but the most of it.
+Obviously it probably won't fix anything, but most of it.

 **NB**: this applies only on *RPM*-based *linux* distributions.

-Finally, a really, really important hint about one of most useful utilies I found: **use scheduled getfacl**, it will save you from situations like the one above. *man* *docet*: *"for each file, getfacl displays the file name, owner, the group, and the Access Control List (ACL)"*.
-It's actually really useful to backup file/path permissions status, and - in case you burst again the filesystem - to restore them, this time using *setfacl* (from the same package).
+Finally, a really, really important hint about one of most useful utilies I found: **use scheduled getfacl**, it will save you from situations like the one above.
+Its *man* *docet*: *"for each file, getfacl displays the file name, owner, the group, and the Access Control List (ACL)"*.
+It's actually really useful to backup file/path permissions status, and - in case you burst again the filesystem - to restore them  using *setfacl* (from the same package).
 Schedule a daily backup of filesystem permissions status, leaning to the *crontab* utility: `crontab -e`.
-The *crontab* instruction `0 0 * * * getfacl -R /path/to/folderorfile > /root/backup.acl` will execute the backup daily at *00:00*.
+The *crontab* instruction `0 0 * * * getfacl -R / > /root/backup.acl` will execute the backup daily at *00:00*.

 This way you'll have a daily backup of filesystem permissions and if you have to restore the situation due to a catastrophic mistake as the one I made, just run `setfacl --restore=/root/backup.acl` and you're good to go and forgot about how stupid you are.